NineBit-Computing/9bit_ui_kit/README.md

-# bootstrap-wp
+#  9bit_ui_kit

-This project is built using bootstrap.
+This project is built using WebPack.